albertodb99/imdb-academy/README.md

 - Docker
 - Java 17
 - SpringBoot 2.6.6
+- Databases that can be downloaded from here: https://datasets.imdbws.com/
-- (Optional)Some application to do requests easily, in my case, I use Insomnia
+- (Optional) Some application to do requests easily, in my case, I use Insomnia
+- (Optional) You can use SDKMan to download Maven, Java and Springboot easily!

 ## Installation ##
 First of all, you have to download the project: